Ukraine strike on Russian territory reported as talks resume

 He said Russian forces “are categorically not allowing any humanitarian cargo, even in small amounts, into the city.”

-The strategic port city on the Sea of Azov has seen some of the worst suffering of the war, with weeks of heavy fighting and shortages of water, food, fuel and medicine.
-Around 100,000 people are believed left in the city, down from a prewar 430,000.

-“We are running out of adjectives to describe the horrors that residents in Mariupol have suffered,” Red Cross spokesperson Ewan Watson said.

-On Thursday, Russian forces blocked a 45-bus convoy attempting to evacuate people from Mariupol, and only around 600 people were able to leave in private cars, the Ukrainian Government said.
+On Thursday, Russian forces blocked a 45-bus convoy attempting to evacuate people from Mariupol, and only 631 people were able to leave in private cars, the Ukrainian government said.
 Russian forces also seized 14 tons of food and medical supplies bound for Mariupol, Deputy Prime Minister Iryna Vereshchuk said.

 The Donbas is the industrial region of eastern Ukraine where Moscow-backed separatists have been battling Ukrainian forces since 2014.
 The separatists have declared two areas independent republics.

-Despite its pledge to scale back, Russian forces have continued to bombard both the Chernihiv area and cities on the outskirts of Kyiv.
-But Ukraine's military said it had retaken 29 settlements in the two regions amid a Russian withdrawal of some of its troops.
+Despite its pledge to scale back, Russian forces have subjected both Chernihiv and Kyiv to continued air- and ground-launched missile strikes.
+But Ukraine's military said it has retaken control of 29 settlements in the two regions, where Russia has pulled back some of its troops.

-Russian forces in the northeast also continued to shell Kharkiv, and in the southeast sought to seize the cities of Popasna and Rubizhne as well as Mariupol, the Ukrainian military said.
+Russian troops in the northeast also continued to shell Kharkiv, and in the southeast sought to seize the cities of Popasna and Rubizhne as well as Mariupol, the Ukrainian military said.

 Ukraine's state power company, Energoatom, said Russian soldiers had received “significant doses” of radiation from digging trenches in the exclusion zone around the closed nuclear power plant.
 But the International Atomic Energy Agency said it could not independently confirm that, and there was no immediate comment from the Kremlin.